wshager/raddle.js/README.md

 }));
 ```

-The parser emits an L3N stream, a flat encoding of the program.
-However, the compiler expects a `VNode` stream, which wraps it into a more convenient interface.
-See [L3N](https://github.com/wshager/l3n) for more information.
+The parser emits an L3N stream, a flat binary encoding of the program.
+However, the compiler expects a `VNode` stream, which wraps the binary data into a more convenient interface.
+See [L3N](https://npmjs.com/l3n) for more information.

+The compiler takes a confuration object with at least the module containing the core functions.
+The default prefix for this is `n`, but this may be configured as well in the near future.

 ## Definition Anatomy